 The reason this is hard is that you have to make a compelling enough case for someone to switch away from what they are currently doing and start using your solution.

 Before your customers can hire your product, they have to fire their existing alternatives.

 3. Then repeatedly 10X from there until you hit scale

 While going from zero to one is totally worthy of celebration, one is still a lonely number.
-Your next task isn’t scaling up, but establishing repeatability.
-Aim for your next 10 customers.
+Your next task isn’t scaling up but establishing repeatability.
+Aim for your next ten customers.
 Then progressively level up.

-Breakout businesses don’t grow linearly, but non-linearly.
-For that you have to think in 10x steps, not just 2x.
+Breakout businesses don’t grow linearly but non-linearly.
+For that, you have to think in 10x steps, not just 2x.
 2x is not easy but is often doable simply by adding more resources.
-For instance, a service business of one can try to approach 2x by hiring one to two more people.
+For instance, a service business can try to approach 2x by hiring one to two more people.
 But 10x requires nonlinear thinking.
 It requires innovation, which is often hard to come by.

 Before you can get 10 times as many customers to hire your product, you often have to fire your own existing solutions.